matty-plumski/MattsResBazSite/content/post/sensitive.md

 In the first appraoch the participant ID was automatically generated when the participant took a screener survey.

 #### Using Pre-Assigned Participant IDs
 In this scenario, you start with an Excel spreadsheet with participant info and pre-assigned participant IDs.
 In Qualtrics, Panels allow you to send out surveys to specific people using their e-mail.
-In order to still keep data anonymous you need to have an `ID#` in data and not their personal information.
+In order to still keep data anonymous you need to have an `ID#` in your data set and not their personal information.
 When they click on the link in their email the following instructions will allow you to add variables in your data to track who is who anonymously - especially if you send them multiple surveys.